 Yang Jingyun, Retired Senior Colonel of PLAN

-Zhao Weihua, Guangdong University of Foreign Studies, Professor
+Zhao Weihua, Institute of International Studies, Fudan University, Professor

 Zhang Jie, National Institute of International Strategy, Chinese Academy of Social Science, Research Rellow

 Zhang Hongzhou, Nanyang Technological University, Research Fellow

 Zhang Feng, Institute of Public Policy, South China University of Technology, Executive Dean